Rooster's Brewing Co.

 There isn’t a history of brewing within our family, but, between Ol becoming a brewer at the age of eighteen and my dad founding a small chain of pubs across Yorkshire in the late 1990s / early 2000s and home-brewing becoming the only hobby I’ve ever really stuck with (until working full time at a brewery, that is), I’d say there’s definitely something about beer that connects us.

-What makes you different from the other breweries?
+What makes Rooster's Brewing different from the other breweries?

 The history of the brewery and the story of Sean Franklin’s trailblazing approach to brewing, long before the beer world became what we know it to be today, is easily what sets us apart from most other, modern breweries.